| Compiled August 1998 by Environmentally

 species.

-forest practices act in the last three years.
-It has been found guilty of
+of theforest practices act in the last three years.
+It has been found guilty

 Endangered Species Act, Calif.
 Forest Practices Act and other statutes.